 On the other hand, the web makes it vastly easier to bring to wide attention something or someone who should be remembered.
-It was Susan Sontag who noticed that in the early days of photography, photographers had recorded memorable events, such as weddings and Presidential inaugurations.
-As photography ceased to be something only done by professionals, but became a democratic pastime, the relationship switched: now events were memorable (and remembered) precisely because they had been photographed.
+In the early days of photography, photographers recorded memorable events, such as weddings and Presidential inaugurations.
+Susan Sontag noticed that something changed as photography ceased to be only done by professionals and became a democratic pastime: the relationship between events and photographs switched.
+Now events were memorable (and remembered) precisely because they had been photographed.
 The web is effecting the same reversal, I believe.

 The souvenirs I mention above are mostly personal, perhaps of little interest to anyone else.
+The same became true of photographs, early in their adoption.
 The Web also lets us record for posterity events and people of much wider significance.
 Perhaps the best recent example I know is Normblog’s admirable and riveting series of Holocaust stories, Figures from a Dark Time.
 Apparently not everyone agrees that this series is worth doing.
 Let me add my strong opinion that this recording is both necessary and important, and we should all be very grateful for Norm’s efforts.
 After 9/11, the New York Times published short obituaries of every person killed in the attack.
 Although it may be too late, we should be aiming for the same in remembering the Holocaust.